 Grist House Craft Brewery in Millvale is undeniably one of the most dog friendly places in the city.
 If you haven’t been there with your dog, then make plans to go soon!
 Sometimes I swear there are more dogs than people there!
 They recently expanded the beer garden to add even more space, making this an even better place to hit up with your dog.
 You’re even allowed to take them inside with you to order your beer.
 Which means this is a dog friendly spot year round!
 If you’re taking your dog for the first time, I recommend going on a day and time when it’s not as busy so your dog can get their bearings.

 Been there, done that?
 Another great dog friendly local brewery is Allegheny City Brewing Company on the North Side.
-This cozy spot allows well behaved dogs indoors and has a good rotation of food trucks.
+This newly renovated and relocated spot allows well behaved dogs indoors and in the roomy outdoor area.
+They also have a good rotation of food trucks.
 Everyone there is super nice!

 2. Labor Day Dog Swim